Guide for Years of Service Awards for Employees

 When employees reach 20 years plus years of service, they have certainly reached a special milestone.
 With twenty years of service comes ‘veteran’ status.
 They have seen the peaks and the troughs.
 They are the colleagues who know how things get done: they are mentor-material.

-- In Ireland, special tax rules apply for those who celebrate 20 Years of Service and more.
-Revenue offers generous tax relief on Long Service Awards, ONLY when the awards take the form of tangible gifts.
+• In Ireland, special tax rules apply for those who celebrate 20 Years of Service and more.
+Revenue offers generous tax relief with the Long Service Awards Allowance, ONLY when the awards take the form of tangible gifts.
 It’s called the Long Service Awards Allowance.
-PAYE, PRSI or USC need not be applied to the benefit.
-The allowance is €50 for each year of service, starting at 20 years and every five years after that.
-This represents up to 57% savings over long-service staff awards made in the form of cash or vouchers.
+PAYE, PRSI, or USC need not be applied to the benefit.

 Employee recognition for remote employees

 Working from home, or remote working is a popular option for companies to offer to employees.
 If you have remote workers, you add a layer of complexity when it comes to celebrating years of service awards.
-But complexities can be overcome with good planning and cooperation.
+However, complexities can be easily overcome with good planning and cooperation.
 Here are a few ideas to consider:

-- Invite eligible employees to a Town Hall meeting, where their years of service can be recognised along with their skills and attributes that make them so valuable.
+• Invite eligible employees to a Town Hall meeting, where their years of service can be recognised along with their skills and attributes that make them so valuable.

-- Send them a gift to mark the occasion.
+• Send them a gift to mark the occasion.
 You can invite employees to choose their service award gift on a customised rewards portal.
 They have something lovely to look forward to when their gifts are delivered directly to their doorstep.

-- Ensure that line managers follow up with a message or call to acknowledge their years of service and thank them personally.
+• Ensure that line managers follow up with a message or call to acknowledge their years of service and thank them personally.

 Touching base with remote staff reflects a deep culture of care.
 They may be out of sight but they are certainly not out of mind.